 Here the ads are shown based on the mobile device location of people.
 The ZIP code information is submitted by people when they register to a site or service.
 GPS coordinates are collected by site/service.

 Key Performance Indicator

-Key Performance Indicator which is generally known as KPI comes as a measurable value which denotes the effectiveness of a company in achieving key business objectives.
+Key Performance Indicator which is generally known as KPI comes as a measurable value that denotes the effectiveness of a company is achieving key business objectives.